yochannah/carpentries.org/_posts/2022/01/2022-01-31-live-lesson-infrastructure.md

 principles][design-principles], The Carpentries Workbench is built with R and Pandoc in three custom packages called [{sandpaper}], [{varnish}], and [{pegboard}] for deployment, styling, and validation, respectively.
-To find out more about the process we used for validating that the infrastructure, you can read our [blog post about the alpha testing][alpha-test] and our [blog post about the UX testing and design][ux-test], or if you have 20 minutes to spare, you can [watch a video of Zhian's UseR!2021 talk: "Using R as Community Workbench for The Carpentries Lesson Infrastructure][yt-vid] (with [slides available here](https://zkamvar.github.io/user2021/#1)).
+To find out more about the process we used for validating the usability of the infrastructure, you can read our [blog post about the alpha testing][alpha-test] and our [blog post about the UX testing and design][ux-test], or if you have 20 minutes to spare, you can [watch a video of Zhian's UseR!2021 talk: "Using R as Community Workbench for The Carpentries Lesson Infrastructure][yt-vid] (with [slides available here](https://zkamvar.github.io/user2021/#1)).

-Because we deeply understand the implications of changing things too rapidly, we are going to make this transition as smooth as possible, starting with **a soft beta release April 2022** with interested maintainers, lesson authors, and instructors. **Are you interested in helping out with testing the new infrastructure in how you work (either teaching, authoring, or maintianing)**
+Because these are large changes with far-reaching consequences for our community, we are going to make this transition as smooth as possible, starting with **a soft beta release in April 2022** with interested maintainers, lesson authors, and instructors. **If you would like to begin exploring The Carpentries Workbench and help us out with beta testing, please get in touch by emailing me at <a href="mailto:zkamvar@carpentries.org?subject=I would like to beta test The Carpentries Workbench">zkamvar [at] carpentries.org</a>.**
+It is vital that we include a wide range of perspectives in this process.
+We would like to learn from your experience with the new infrastructure however you work with our lesson sites: whether that is teaching the lesson in a workshop, developing a new lesson, or maintaining an existing repository.
+Similarly, we are keen to include you regardless of your familiarity with the infrastructure on which our lessons are currently based: regardless of whether you are new to The Carpentries community or have been working with our lesson sites for many years, we want you to get involved.

 ## Show me!